 As of July 1, 2018, the Board accepts plastic surgery residents who complete less than 6 years of training in an Integrated Plastic Surgery Competency Based Residency Program approved by the Residency Review Committee for Plastic Surgery (RRC-PS).
 Programs are required to identify these residents to the Board Office upon acceptance into the program.
 Residents are required to complete no less than 5 years of plastic surgery residency training.

-Should a Competency Based program receive a "warning" from the RRC-PS, all residents in that pathway are required to move from the Competency Based Program into the Integrated program and complete the entire six years.
-Once the "warning" has been removed and the program status is considered "Continued Full Accreditation", then only new residents can enter the Competency Based program and complete 5 years of training.
+Should a Competency Based Program receive a "warning" from the RRC-PS, all residents in that pathway are required to move from the Competency Based Program into the standard Integrated program and complete the entire six years.
+Once the "warning" has been removed and the program status is considered "Continued Full Accreditation", then only new residents can enter the Competency Based Program and complete 5 years of training.
+Those residents who had to move into the standard Integrated program must remain there and complete the 6 years.
+Residents in a Competency Based Program who desire to transfer into another plastic surgery program must transfer into a full 6-year Integrated Program.